jim-steerforth/cli-linux/pages/01.basics/09.local-linux/docs.md

 ### Termux

 This is a Android terminal emulation with an extensive Linux package collection.
 Useful for connecting to yoiur cloud server anytime.
+Installation is covered here.

 ### Windows Subsystem for Linux

 Windows Subsystem for Linux is a compatibility layer for running Linux binary executables natively on Windows 10.
-In simpler language it alllows you to run Linux in a wimdow under Windows 10.
+In simpler language it alllows you to run Linux in a window under Windows 10.
+Installation is covered here.

 ### Linux Desktop